bryht/sticky-notes/README.md

 - No data is sent to external servers
 - Your notes are private to your browser profile

+## Browser Compatibility

+This extension is designed to work with:
+- Google Chrome
+- Microsoft Edge
+- Firefox (with minor adjustments)

 ## Support Development

-If you find this extension useful, please consider supporting its continued development.
+If you find this extension useful, please consider supporting its continued development by:
+- Starring the repository
+- Reporting bugs
+- Suggesting features
+- Contributing code improvements

 ## License